Loot box: Multi-national

 In September 2018, members from the gambling commissions from fifteen European nations, including Austria, the Czech Republic, France, Ireland, Latvia, the Netherlands, Norway, Poland, Portugal, Spain, UK, as well as the state of Washington from the United States, announced a collaborative effort to "address the risks created by the blurring of lines between gaming and gambling".
 While the group's specific focus will be on skin gambling sites, they will be looking to "ensure that features within games, such as loot boxes, do not constitute gambling under national laws".

 Self-regulation

 Video game industry bodies have generally stated that they cannot regulate loot boxes as gambling unless the law of their countries specify what counts as gambling within games.

 Europe

 In many European countries, voluntary ratings for video games are provided by PEGI.
 PEGI has stated that a game having a loot-box system will not automatically require its "gambling content" descriptor.
 PEGI further stated that "It's not up to PEGI to decide whether something is considered gambling or not—this is defined by national gambling laws".

 Parliamentary questions in the United Kingdom revealed in March 2018 that PEGI is "considering the possibility of placing [in-game purchase] notifications on boxed products".
 PEGI announced in April 2020 that it will add the supplementary label "Includes Paid Random Items" for games featuring loot box-like mechanics.
+By July 2026, PEGI will require games with paid random items, including loot boxes, to be rated PEGI 16 or stricter, among other similar changes as to help parents make informed decisions for their children.